 Don’t Bluff

 For many players, bluffing might just be the most enjoyable part of poker.
 However, in order for a bluff to succeed, the conditions must be right.
 First, you need to know what you’re representing.
 But in addition, your opponent must recognize what you might be holding and make a decision based on that.
+You’re no longer relying on your own skill, but your opponent’s, too.

 On top of that, since the stakes aren’t big, many players are overly aggressive.
 They call and raise far too often, making it almost impossible to bluff them.
+If you do decide to try bluffing, it’s best to stick to the poker bluffing guide for beginners and take it slow.

 Don’t Slow Play Good Hands

 There are two likely scenarios when playing online poker tournaments with lower stakes.
-You’re either going to be up against total beginners, who may be passive and happy to check everything except good hands — in which case you need to be betting to pick up the blinds.
+You’re either going to be up against total beginners, who may be passive and happy to check everything except good hands, in which case you need to be betting to pick up the blinds.
 Or you’ll be playing calling stations and maniacs, in which case you must look to build a pot.

 Moving to Higher Stakes